JobService/job-service/configuration-tar/marathon-properties.md

 - This property specifies the result size limit (in bytes) of the Job Tracking worker at which the result will be written to the DataStore rather than held in a byte array.

+####jobtracking-version
+- This property specifies the version number of the Job Tracking Worker to pull down from Artifactory.

+####jobtracking-database-connection-string
+- This property specifies the database connection string to connect to the jobservice database.

+####jobtracking-database-username
+- This property specifies the database username to connect to the jobservice database.

+####jobtracking-database-password
+- This property specifies the database password to connect to the jobservice database.

+####jobtracking-output-queue
+- This property specifies the name of the RabbitMQ output queue for outputted messages from the worker.

 ####jobtracking-threads
 - This property configures the number of threads the Job Tracking Worker runs with.

-####jobtracking-version
-- This property specifies the version number of the Job Tracking Worker to pull down from Artifactory.